 I was particularly smitten with the splendid statues of lions with their intricately carves manes, which you’ll find guarding Prasat Tao in the central group of temples.
 Another small shrine in the southern group by the central sanctuary dedicated to Shiva, which was decorated with tiny figures and faces that appeared to be very European looking – perhaps Greek – while others looked Persian, and yet others perhaps Southern Indian.

 For those who prefer their temples without crowds or are curious about Cambodia’s fascinating pre-Angkor era history, Sambor Prei Kuk is a must but we suggest you experience it sooner rather than later.
-Ticking off UNESCO World Heritage sites is apparently a thing for some travellers.
+Ticking off UNESCO World Heritage sites is a passion of many travellers.

 Cambodian Archaeological sites on the UNESCO World Heritage Tentative List